 During your regular checkup, your teeth and mouth will be checked for health concerns and then the teeth will be professionally cleaned.
 During the cleaning, tartar, which can only be removed with dental instruments, and plaque, which can be removed with regular brushing and flossing at home, will be carefully scraped off the surface of the tooth before the teeth are polished.
-At Dallas Laser Dentistry, Dr. Mary Swift and Dr. Terrel Myers work with their team of experienced hygienists to help each patient achieve their healthiest and brightest smile.
+At Dallas Laser Dentistry, Dr. Mary Swift and Dr. Alana Reifer work with their team of experienced hygienists to help each patient achieve their healthiest and brightest smile.
 You'll love the way your mouth feels afterwards!

 Professional Cleanings Reviews